Cigna Medicare Supplement Review (2026): Cost, Pros & Cons

 Cigna also has high-deductible versions of Plans F and G, which have the same benefits as those plans but require you to first meet the deductible before coverage begins.
 These plans have lower monthly premiums, but the tradeoff is that you’ll pay more out-of-pocket costs upfront.

-Where is Cigna Medicare Supplement Available?
+Where Is Cigna Medicare Supplement Available?

 Cigna sells Medicare Supplement insurance in 43 states plus Washington, D.C.
-Plan availability varies by state, with most states offering Plans A, F, G and N. Massachusetts, Minnesota and Wisconsin use state-specific Medigap plan structures instead of the standard lettered plans.
+Plan availability varies by state, with most states offering Plans A, F, G and N. Minnesota and Wisconsin use state-specific Medigap plan structures instead of the standard lettered plans.
 Cigna uses different pricing methods depending on your location, which affects how your premiums change over time.

 Alabama